Geoffrey Rawson: Cricket career

 A right-handed batsman, Rawson played three first-class matches during the 1921 English cricket season, all for the Army.
 He first played against Cambridge University and Oxford University, before playing against the Royal Navy at Lord's.

 He later played three matches for the Egypt national cricket team.
 Two against Free Foresters in 1927, and one against HM Martineau's XI in 1935.

+Personal life

+In 1918 Rawson married Ella Cane, daughter of Arthur Beresford Cane and Lucy Cane.
+He died in 1979, at the age of 91, in London.